CygnusRoboticus/js-kata/README.md

 ## Getting Started
 - `yarn install`
 - `npm test`
-- Walk them through getting the first test passing.
-That should be enough to get them going for the other three!
+- Getting the first test passing is a big step!
+That should be enough to get the other five passing.

 ## Consider
 Passing this challenge is not the goal.
-Seeing how someone approaches implementing a solution is what is valuable!
+Seeing how someone approaches implementing a solution is what is valuable.